epfl-ada/ada-2021-project-aibohphobia/README.md

 ## Team organization

-For the initial analysis, the tasks can be split depending on whether the analysis is done per location or per category.
+- Initial analysis: tasks can be split in analysis per location, category and year.
-For the deeper analysis, the tasks can be split into 3 parts (analysis on quote length, on age and on the highly respected set)
+- Deeper analysis: tasks can be split into analysis on quote length, on age and on the highly respected set
-The data visualisation and final presentation of the results can also be divided according to the message that we want to transmit.
-This means that team's efforts will be dedicated in part to preparing the map, the categories and the highly respected media respectively.
+- The data visualisation and final presentation can be divided into putting results onto a map, presenting results per media topics, highly respected media, speaker age and quote length.